 SWKS COVID-19 UPDATE Area sees uptick in cases

-Finney County has added 48 new positive confirmed COVID-19 cases with an overall total of 7,297 as of Friday, with increase to 276 active positive cases being monitored.
+Finney County has added 31 new positive confirmed COVID-19 cases with an overall total of 7,416 as of Friday, with an increase to 311 active positive cases being monitored.

-Of the Finney County cases, there are 12 individuals currently hospitalized as of Friday, while there has been a total to 57 deaths.
-A total of 14,181 cases have tested negative for COVID-19.
-There are 30 cases pending as of Friday.
-The FCHD positivity rate has decreased to 27.9 percent as of Tuesday.
+Of the Finney County cases, there is a decrease to 12 individuals currently hospitalized as of Friday, while there has been a total to 57 deaths.
+A total of 14,297 cases have tested negative for COVID-19.
+There are 71 cases pending as of Friday.
+The FCHD positivity rate has increased to 34.2 percent as of Tuesday.

 The Finney County Health Department updates the positivity rate on Mondays.